top of page

 • Incentivize managers based on profitability and growth.

-(Buyers want to see a marketing and sales machine that can generate growth.)
+(Buyers want to see a marketing/sales "machine" that can generate growth.)

 • Focus on growth.
-(Buyers don’t want companies that are stagnant or declining).
+(Buyers avoid companies that are stagnant or declining).

 • Develop an annual Marketing and Sales Plan